rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

   first Commit for an epoch and clients apply each Commit they receive.

-* An "ordering server" Delivery Service where a server forwards all messages but assures that all clients see Commits in the same order, and clients.
+* An "ordering server" Delivery Service where a server forwards all messages but assures that all clients see Commits in the same order.

 * A "passive server" Delivery Service where a server forwards all messages without ordering or reliability guarantees, and clients execute some secondary